godlytalias/Bible-Database/Readme.rst

 ------

-This `branch` contains sql files and sqlite database for Bible in English, Malayalam, Hindi and Telugu.
+This `branch` contains sql files and sqlite database for Bible in English, Malayalam, Hindi, Telugu and Tamil.

 Users can clone this repo by typing :